trevmo/ga_research/README.md

 ## Summary

 ### Background
-Starting in the fall of 2017, I worked with Dr. Soule to conduct some research regarding genetic algorithms.
+Starting in the fall of 2017, I worked with Dr. Soule to research genetic algorithms.
 At the time, I was taking his Evolutionary Computation class and looking for more experience in this subfield of Machine Learning.

 Over the course of the next one and a half semesters, we worked on analyzing how to improve the playability of video games through evolutionary computation.

 ### Project Overview
+The premise of this research involves games where the player is facing opponents (creatures, bots, etc.) that they must defeat through some form of attack.
+The player may have a variety of weapons at their disposal that have different levels or types of damage.
+The goal of the research is to improve the flow of a game so as to keep it interesting for the player, avoiding the extremes of being too easy and boring or too hard and impossible to win.

 Given a population of individuals with a single gene, representing health, how does the fitness evolve while undergoing different types of damage.
 In other words, if applying:
 - a constant damage OR
 - a damage from a uniform distribution OR